Mair-E/MilestoneProject3/README.md

     #### Icons
     Image
-    - Icons are taken from the [Fontawesome](https://fontawesome.com/) Icon library and are utilised as classes in the `<i>` tag.
+    - Icons are taken from the [getbootstrap](https://icons.getbootstrap.com/i) Icon library and are utilised as classes in the `<i>` tag.
     - As they are utilised as classes, they can easily be styled using other classes or IDs in the same tag.
 I often used Bootstrap classes to style them uniformly.
-    - I have used the linked in icon in the footer for my social account.
+    - I have used the instagram, facebook, twitter and linked in icons in the footer.
+These direct you to the main home pages but ideally the owner would have profiles on each one.
+    - Each page has a simple icon above its title to give a pictorial idea of what the page's use is.

     #### Colours
     Colour scheme image